Categories

 As I’ve just mentioned, the only real problem I’ve had was where the rubber/resin straps deteriorated after a lot of time in adverse conditions like hot showers and lots of sunshine.

-Other durability problems I’ve noticed is the front isn’t very scratch resistant, being plastic, a few brushes against a boulder or desk will eventually leave a few war wounds.
-Nothing I’ve ever worried about, but its there.
+Other durability problems I’ve noticed is the front isn’t very scratch resistant, being plastic, a few brushes against a boulder or two will eventually leave a few war wounds.
+It’s nothing I’ve ever worried about, but it is there if you look closely.

 Affordability and Availability

 The Casio F-91W is probably one of the cheapest watches you will ever find that delivers the same qualities and features.
-Its price is so low, simply because after their first run in 1991, almost three decades of production, they’ve managed to get the cost down as low as feasibly possible.
+Its price is so low, simply because after their first run in 1991, and now over three decades of production, they’ve managed to get the cost down as low as feasibly possible.

-The watch is available in almost any country of the world, and online shipping is almost always free as it comes bubble wrapped in a standard envelope.
+The watch is available in almost any country of the world, and online shipping is almost always free as it tends to just be shipped in a flat bubble wrap envelope.

 The Verdict